KotrynaVenskunaite/Music_Player/README.md

 # How to run
 After downloading the program you can:

-(RECOMMENDED) - Go to Debug folder and run the .exe file.
+(RECOMMENDED) - Open the folder and run the Music_Player.exe file.

 (ALTERNATIVE) - Double click on .vcxproj or open it in Visual Studio.
 Then run Local Windows Debugger or press F5.